spaskalev/libpvl/README.md

 # libpvl
-libpvl is a system prevalence library written in C
+libpvl is a system prevalence library for C

 ## Overview